 The reason for that is that if the stay-at-home parent were to die, the cost of childcare could increase tremendously and could cause great financial strain.
 However, if the income of the remaining parent is enough to cover the additional cost of childcare and the future financial demands of the full family, then life insurance is not necessary.

 When to Get Life Insurance

-The best time to get life insurance is as soon as you need it (get married, have kids, etc.).
+The best time to get life insurance is as soon as you have anyone in your life who depends on your ability to work (spouse, have kids, etc.).

 But remember, that all life insurance policies are not created equal.
 Some may even do more harm than good.

 Where Can I Get Life Insurance?

 We often get asked for life insurance recommendations and we typically say Haven Life, Bestow & Sproutt.
 Before I purchased my policy, I received free quotes from each one and it literally took like 5 minutes.
 No medical exam necessary, which I appreciated.
 So, what are you waiting for?

 Camilo is a personal finance expert and the Co-Founder and CEO of The Finance Twins.
 I was raised in poverty by a single mother and had to learn everything about personal finance on my own.
 I have been featured on Forbes, Business Insider, CNBC, and US News.
 Earlier in my career, I worked as an investment banking analyst on Wall Street at JPMorgan Chase & Co., and I have an M.B.A. from Harvard University and a B.S.E. in finance from the Wharton School of the University of Pennsylvania.